 Several techniques for vessel visualization are currently available.
-They range from very simple ones like MIP, through more complicated (CPR or multi-path CPR) to highly sophisticated techniques as triangulation of vessel walls and modeling of the vessels.
+They range from very simple ones like MIP, through more complicated ones (CPR or multi-path CPR) to highly sophisticated techniques as triangulation of vessel walls and modeling of the vessels [17, 7, 16].

-Kanitsar et al. [2002] developed various approaches based on the idea of curved planar reformation.
-This approach allows an unobscured investigation of the vessel lumen by creating a longitudinal section through an approximate vessel centerline.
+Kanitsar et al. [3] developed various techniques based on the curved planar reformation (CPR).
+A CPR allows an unobscured investigation of the vessel lumen by creating a longitudinal section through an approximate vessel centerline.
 Eccentric plaques and calcifications are investigated by rotating the CPR around the central axis of the vessel.
-The limitation of CPR is that it is sensitive to incorrect vessel-centerline position, which may lead to so-called "pseudo-stenosis".
+The limitation of CPR is that it is sensitive to an incorrect vessel-centerline position, which may lead to so-called "pseudo-stenoses".
 It may also fail to visualize very thin vessels due to the same problem.
 Another inherent disadvantage of CPR, however, is its ambiguous display of the anatomic context.
 The viewer cannot reliably identify the anatomic segment that is displayed in the CPR image, which is essential for clinical decision-making.
-Kanitsar et al. also developed extensions of the basic CPR concept, called thick-CPR and multi-path CPR.
+Kanitsar et al. [3] also developed extensions of the basic CPR concept, called thick-CPR and multi-path CPR.
 Thick-CPR performs MIP rendering in a close vicinity of the curved plane through the vessel centerline.
 Multi-path CPR incorporates CPR renderings of an entire vessel tree within one image, which improves spatial perception.